codebar/tutorials/html/lesson2/tutorial.md

 ## What is CSS?

-CSS is what defines the presentation of a website
+**CSS** is the language used to style websites.

+ It defines the visual representation of the content, so for example colour, margins, borders, backgrounds, position in the page.

 ### What does it stand for?